InfinitePraveen/InfinitePraveen/README.md

 I don't want funding.
 I want **opportunities** a chance to work, learn, and build alongside the tech community.
 Together, we can create something that matters.

-> ⭐️ **Note:** I'm actively looking for internships!
-If you like my work, feel free to reach out.

 ---

 ## 🛠️ Tech Stack & Tools